mdeabreu/mdeabreu/_posts/2014-08-16-angkor-wat.markdown

 [![standing in front of Angkor Wat](http://i.imgur.com/acR4vbwl.jpg)](http://i.imgur.com/acR4vbw.jpg)

-When we arrived in Siem Reap we got a taxi from the airport to our hotel, along the way our driver offered to be an exclusive driver for an entire day where he would take us to the many different temples withing the heritage site that are too far to walk to (about 45 km from Angkor Wat) and that he would pick us up early in the morning to see sunrise over Angkor Wat.
+When we arrived in Siem Reap we got a taxi from the airport to our hotel, along the way our driver offered to be an exclusive driver for an entire day where he would take us to the many different temples within the heritage site that are too far to walk to (about 45 km from Angkor Wat) and that he would pick us up early in the morning to see sunrise over Angkor Wat.
 We agreed since he was a nice guy, we wanted to see the sunrise, and many people will rent a tuktuk or a taxi for a whole day.

 The next morning we woke up painfully early but we knew we had to be out the door, the sunrise waits for no one!
 Turns out, there wasn't going to be a sunrise, it was overcast...
 Regardless we got to see Angkor from a distance and we decided to press on, there would be other days to explore Angkor Wat and we had other temples waiting for us!